codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"
+What do I look like?
+A JOKE MACHINE!?

 ## Daily Trivia

-What programming language was GitHub written in?
+The name of technology company HP stands for what?
- 1. Lua
+ 1. Hewlett-Packard
- 2. Ruby
+ 2. Howard Packmann
- 3. JavaScript
+ 3. Husker-Pollosk
- 4. Python
+ 4. Hellman-Pohl

 <details>
   <summary>Answer</summary>
-  Ruby
+  Hewlett-Packard
 </details>